vzickner/flowable-jfs2020-demo/README.md

    You can go to the [Flowable Engage application](http://localhost:8080) which is handling the case execution.
    After login with the username `admin` and the password `test` you can select in the menu `Work` and then `Open`.
    Here you are going to see your members once you triggered the first case.
-   For trigger the event, please continue with the setup described in the next section.
+   For trigger the event, please continue with the setup described in the section about the [serverless application](#setup-and-trigger-event-with-serverless-application).

+## Open Source Setup

 ## Setup and Trigger Event with Serverless Application